Good to see you again, Ms. Tourte Milanese! You’re looking as beautiful as ever!

 I made individual beef wellingtons back in 2010 for another en croute challenge so naturally I wanted to go in another direction ‘en croute’ wise.
 The Tourte Milanese was perfect in that respect and it is ‘en croute’, or in layman’s terms, encased in dough, so I am following the rules, I think..I hope.

 Although this Tourte Milanese looks difficult, it isn’t.
 You cook eggs and spinach and roast red bell peppers.
 The rest is rolling out dough and layering ham and cheese along with the three, and that’s it – unless you feel the need to butcher a pig and make cheese.
-It makes a beautiful brunch treat or anytime main dish.
+It makes a beautiful brunch treat or anytime main dish and a definite crowdpleaser!
 Switch out some of the ingredients for ingredients you like; for instance, broccoli instead of spinach, turkey instead of ham, cheddar cheese instead of Swiss.
-Endless possibilities.
+Endless and adaptable options.

-We love this with a salad of herby microgreens.
+We love this with a salad of herby, dressed microgreens.
 I know, fancy pants.

 Oh, the 10 eggs?
 Remember, this tourte serves anywhere from 6 to 8 people, depending on the size of the slices.
 That’s about an egg per person.
 It sounds much worse than it actually is.